 - Breakfast: on toast topped with a fried egg and a crumble of paneer, or feta

-- Roasted cheese sandwiches with keema and mint and cilantro chutney
+- Toasted cheese sandwiches with keema and mint and cilantro chutney

 - Dosa filling